Future-Surfer/Bouncy-Text-Card/README.md

-# Bouncy-Text-Card
+# Bouncy Text Card

-A playful Home Assistant custom card that bounces text, icons, or entity states around the dashboard.
+A playful Home Assistant custom card that bounces an icon, text, or entity state around a dashboard card, inspired by the classic DVD screensaver.

+It includes configurable speed, size, borders, corner celebrations, counters, entity state display, and a visual editor.